 PS13.
-Work Based/Related Learning7
+Work Based/Related Learning

 WBL is an essential element of Foundation Degrees and therefore needs to be detailed here.
-However, for all types of HE programmes there should be an element of employability focus through, at least, Work related Learnin g, and therefore the i EQ level: 6 WBL/WRL Activity: Logistics Pro g Aim Prog Intende d LO Range of Assessment s Related Core Module(s) The Work Related Activity is related to several modules where academic theory is related to work practices and case studies.
-Students must undertake an Honours project and consultancy- type project.
-This is directly related to employment .
+However, for all types of HE programmes there should be an element of employability focus through, at least, Work Related Learning, and therefore the following is applicable for all:

+FHEQ level: 6 WBL/WRL Activity: Logistics Prog Aim Prog Intended LO Range of Assessments Related Core Module(s) The Work Related Activity is related to several modules where academic theory is related to work practices and case studies.
+Students must undertake an Honours project and consultancy-type project.
+This is directly related to employment.
 Guest speakers from industry and part-time tutoring staff add to work related learning, as does attendance at CPD seminars.
-Modules delivered, Research Project Guest speakers from industry and part-time tutoring staff Assessment s undertaken CPD events attended A2, A3, ILO3, ILO4, ILO5 Research projects Coursework Examinations Reports Seminar work Presentations SSJ3001 Social Science Dissertatio n SSJ3002 Work- based Action Research HIGH3036 Psychology and Society
+Modules delivered, Research Project Guest speakers from industry and part-time tutoring staff Assessments undertaken CPD events attended A2, A3, ILO3, ILO4, ILO5 Research projects Coursework Examinations Reports Seminar work Presentations SSJ3001 Social Science Dissertation SSJ3002 Work-based Action Research HIGH3036 Psychology and Society